MicrosoftDocs/machine-learning-server-docs/microsoft-r/r-reference/revoscaler/rxdistributejob.md

 ---

 # required metadata
-title: "rxDistributeJob function (RevoScaleR) | Microsoft Docs"
+title: "rxDistributeJob function (RevoScaleR) "
 description: " Allows distributed execution of a function in parallel across nodes (computers)  of a 'compute context' such as a cluster.
 A helper functions checks to see if the 'compute context' is appropriate. "
 keywords: "(RevoScaleR), rxDistributeJob, rxIsDistributedContext, IO"
 author: "heidisteen"